10 Best Plants Identifier Apps in 2025 (Free & Paid)

 Just 5 daily plant IDs in the free versionReliable and accurate with a vast database

-Snapchat integrationMost features locked behind premium subscription
+Snapchat integrationMost features locked behind premium plan

 Pricing: Limited free trial; Offers in-app purchases